HackerUSA-CE/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 ## 8. **Add Pet Image Boxes Section**
 Now that you have a navigation bar, add 12 boxes for the pet photos with cute pet names and short personality descriptions.

-  - [ ] Ask for help to create `HTML` code adding a section under the main content area with 12 image boxes for pet photos.
-The photos are located in the assets/images folder.
-The photos are named Pet1.jpg to Pet12.jpg.
-Each box should have an image, a cute pet name, and a short personality description underneath.
-Please ensure this code uses a `<section>` tag with a class of "pet-gallery".
+  - [ ] Ask AI for help to generate `HTML` code to create a section under the main content area with 12 image boxes for pet photos.
+The photos are located in the `assets/images` folder and named `Pet1.jpg` to `Pet12.jpg`.
+Each box should include an image, a cute pet name, and a short personality description.
+Make sure the code uses a `<section>` tag with a class of `"pet-gallery"`.
-  - [ ] Open your `index.html` file and locate the existing `<main>` tag.
-This tag should already contain the initial `<p>` tag with the business description.
+  - [ ] Open your `index.html` file and locate the existing `<main>` tag, which should already contain the initial `<p>` tag with the business description.
-  - [ ] Paste the code for the pet images `<section>` directly below the existing `<p>` tag inside the `<main>`.
-This will ensure that the pet image boxes section appears right after the business description.
+  - [ ] Paste the generated code for the pet images `<section>` directly below the existing `<p>` tag inside the `<main>`.
+This will ensure the pet image boxes section appears immediately after the business description.

 **Explanation:**
-In this step, you enhanced the webpage by adding a section that showcases 12 pet photos, each accompanied by a cute pet name and a brief personality description.
-This section will be visually appealing and give users a glimpse of the adorable pets featured in your store.
+This step adds a visually engaging section featuring 12 pet photos, each with a name and personality description, giving users a charming preview of the pets available.

 ## 9. **Add a Section for Location and Hours**
 Next, let's add a section for the location and hours.